mnlambert/HardwareStore/README.md

 ~ Project Journal ~

 Date: 01/04/2021
 Message: Today, I have begun my quest to complete this Hardware Store project.
 I am getting the plans set in order to complete this project smoothly.
 This is my first message of the project.
 I will log each time I work on this project in order to keep a detailed log on progress and a 'how to' for the project as well.
 Lets do this!
-I began by adding some classes.
+I began by adding some classes and testing them.
+I was successful in adding the classes and testing them to make sure they work!